Cyber Defense and Analysis

 |

-*Some students may need additional units to meet general education, associate degree, and/or baccalaureate degree requirements.
+*Some students may need additional units to meet general education, associate degree, and/or baccalaureate degree program requirements.
+Unit requirements subject to change.
 Please check with a counselor to determine the appropriate education plan.

 For a full estimate of the total cost of attendance for residents and non-residents - including enrollment, books and supplies, food, housing, and transportation - visit the Financial Aid Office.